 AVP is a powerful vehicle for a broad spectrum of social-emotional goals with powerful impacts in organizations and institutions.
 AVP instills self-esteem, empathy, compassion, trauma recovery, listening skills, conflict transformation and communication skills.
 It has been shown to reduce recidivism by almost 50%, substantially reduce trait anger, and works to make participants less judgmental or prone to negative assumptions.

 AVP is experiential.
 AVP teaches through a carefully structured and ordered set of immersive experiential exercises, games, role playing, and small and large group discussions.
 It does not involve lectures, written texts, or homework.
 Learning comes from the group rather than “experts”.
 This is empowering as participants learn they already have a certain level of wisdom and skills and need only organize and consciously use them to reap real changes.

-AVP is flexible – As a process more than a curriculum, AVP is highly adaptable to cover a wide range of issues.
-Our advanced workshops focus on specific topics, often topics selected by the participants in a consensus process, so they are working on using AVP on what is important to them.
+AVP is flexible – As a process, more than a curriculum, AVP is highly adaptable to cover a wide range of issues.
+Our advanced workshops tend to focus on a specific topic,.
+Often topics are selected by the participants in a consensus process, so they are working on using AVP on what is important to them.
 We regularly see Advanced workshops addressing– race, anger, relationships, trauma, shame, masculinity, and more.
 This flexibility allows the tools and processes of AVP to be brought into play as issues arise in the organization or for the participants.